Systematic Management of Risk Mitigation Measures

 How can action tracking be integrated into existing IT risk management processes?

-Successful action tracking should be seamlessly integrated into existing IT risk management processes to promote acceptance and avoid redundancies.
+Successful action tracking should be smoothly integrated into existing IT risk management processes to promote acceptance and avoid redundancies.
 A well-thought-out integration creates synergies and increases the overall effectiveness of risk management.

 🔄 Integration into the Risk Management Cycle: